msz/hammox/README.md

 ## Installation

 If you are currently using [Mox](https://github.com/plataformatec/mox), delete it from your list of dependencies in `mix.exs`.
-Then add `hammox`:
+Then add `:hammox`:

 ```elixir
 def deps do